snabbco/snabb/src/doc/performance-tuning.md

  TLB:       2012       2141       1778       1942       2357       2076       2041       2129       2209       1960        486          0          0          0          0          0          0        145          0          0   TLB shootdowns
 ```

-They must remain 0 for the CPU serving Snabb (pinned via taskset or
+They should remain 0 for the CPU serving Snabb (pinned via taskset or
 numactl).
-One possible source of such TLB shootdowns can be the use of
-SHM between processes on different nodes or pinning Snabb to a list of
-CPUs instead a single one (TODO: needs confirmation.
-Have seen
-periodic TLB shootdowns before optimization based on this doc);